 Wildlife Migration and Movement

 People are impacted by wildlife-vehicle collisions, too.
-On average, one to two motorists will die annually because of a collision or near miss with an animal.
+On average, one to two motorists will die annually in Oregon because of a collision or near miss with an animal.
 Wildlife-vehicle collisions and avoidance also cause tens of millions of dollars in private and public property damage each and every year.

 Supporting Wildlife Migration and Movement